jumpinjackie/forge-e33-mod/design/WHITE.md

 ```
 1W
 Sorcery
-As an additional cost to cast this spell, sacrifice X Chromas.
-Return target card from exile with mana value X to your hand, where X is the number of sacrificed Chromas.
+As an additional cost to cast this spell, sacrifice 3 Chroma tokens.
+Return target card from exile to your hand.
 ```

 [card implementation](/custom/cards/zDevelopment/repaint.txt)